 - Complete the 4+1 program, from BS to MBA.

 AU has the same professional accreditation as Big 10, public universities.
 Sought worldwide, ABET’s voluntary peer-review accreditation process is highly respected because it adds critical value to academic programs in the technical disciplines.
 ABET accrediation is awarded to engineering programs where quality, precision, and safety are of the utmost importance.

 The button below lists the computer requirements that will be important for class.

 - Computer Architecture

 - Analog Circuit Design

-With a degree in electrical engineering from Anderson University, students will be well prepared to apply their knowledge in a variety of industries, such as:
+Electrical engineers from Anderson University will be well prepared to apply their knowledge in a variety of industries, such as: